 What you will do

-Forensic scientists perform a wide range of tasks, which may include some or all of the following:
+Forensic scientists may do some or all of the following:

 - visit crime scenes to find evidence

-- take notes and draw sketches of crime scenes
+- take notes and map the crime scene

 - analyse physical evidence such as fibres, glass, debris, firearms, bullets and marks made by tools or weapons